 Thanks to inattentional blindness, most people do not immediately see these visual similarity clues, wrongly assuming the spoofed login page as legitimate and entering their credentials which unbeknown to them are about to be used in a cyberattack.

 Traditional signature-based email gateway security solutions are challenged to stop these types of attacks as they were designed to scan the source code that lays behind the HTML page in order to match the signatures of previously known attacks.
 Consequently, savvy criminal groups must strike the right balance between creating spoofed landing pages that look similar enough to legitimate pages to dupe their intended victims but not identical enough to be snared by anti-phishing technologies.
 By taking a polymorphic approach, attackers can automate and refine the process of deploying pages that do not surpass predefined detection thresholds.
-By comparing the visual similarity of legitimate landing pages to spoofed ones, computer vision enabled solutions provide a critical additional layer of defense since they do not rely on simple pattern matching technologies.
+By comparing the visual similarity of legitimate landing pages to spoofed ones, computer vision enabled solutions to provide a critical additional layer of defense since they do not rely on simple pattern matching technologies.

 To learn more about how we use computer vision to protect against fake login pages, read our blog Fight Phishing & Credential Theft with AI